AKSW/bike/README.md

 This means that these papers will not be connected to the rest of the knowledge graph.
 The provided code for generating the knowledge graph representation with python's networkx uses BERTopic's extracted topics for reconnecting the knowledge graph.
 The assigned topics are also filtered by the following rule: if the topic is present in more than 80% of examples it is eliminated since it does not discriminate from the others.
-Part of the challenge is to figure out other ways to reconnect the knowledge graph with automatically extracted characteristics like: citation networks for the authors, conferences, and others.
+Part of the challenge is to figure out other ways to reconnect the knowledge graph with automatically extracted characteristics like citation networks for the authors, conferences, and others.

-We provide the original flat data, the original networkx knowledge graph.
+We provide the original flat data and the original networkx knowledge graph.
 We also provide 10 previously randomized train/test splits that contain the links maintained and removed respectively.
-For every train/test split we also provide a prepared networkx knowledge graph.
+For every train/test split, we also provide a prepared networkx knowledge graph.
 The provided data can be accessed here: [https://drive.google.com/drive/folders/1NXLQQsIXe0hz32KSOeSG1PCAzFLHoSGh?usp=sharing](https://drive.google.com/drive/folders/1NXLQQsIXe0hz32KSOeSG1PCAzFLHoSGh?usp=sharing)
 The source code and documentation for NatUKE can also be accessed at: [https://github.com/AKSW/natuke](https://github.com/AKSW/natuke)

-For referencing the benchmark used please refere to:
+For referencing the benchmark used please refer to:

 ```
 @inproceedings{icsc/natuke/2023,